howsoai/platform-installation-examples/performance/README.md

 #### Redis

 Redis is used for offloading large data messages from NATS and storing message responses from trainees.
-Currently Howso Platform components all need to read & write to Redis, so there is no advantage in Read Replicas (without sentinel).
+Currently Howso Platform components need to both read and write to Redis, so there is no advantage in Read Replicas (without addionally adding sentinel).
 The [Redis manifest](./manifests/redis.yaml) provides a configuration that runs a single Redis server - with increased resources that should perform well for larger workloads.

 #### Postgres